 Either way, the DEXA is telling me I am either at the upper limit of acceptable, or I am considered obese.
 I think my favorite is “the average woman is 22-25%”.
 But the CDC has just revealed that “1 in 3 of US adults is obese”.
 BMI data was used to make that claim, not Body Fat %.
 I just think there is a huge disconnect here.
 HUGE!

 Clearly the Body Fat Percentage recommendations are missing the mark when it comes to supposedly accurate DEXA data.
 I’m not sure what testing system the recommendations are based upon.
-While I know I am fit and healthy, it does bum me out that the lines of health seem to be so blurry.
+While I know I am fit and healthy and I don’t need to worry myself about the latest forskolin benefits for fat loss but still, it bums me out that the lines of health seem to be so blurry.
 I’ve heard that BMI is not an accurate indicator of health, I would argue that Body Fat % is not as well.
 So much research, but so little actual facts.

 No 2011 Body Composition blog post would be complete without some photos of my “12 days until Kona Ironman World Championships” body.
 I’m always a little embarrassed to post these, but I do think they are cool to look back upon and I would urge any of you training for an Ironman to take a few photos in your final days of training.